thehandsomezebra/nfc-tags-in-the-wild/README.md

 # Finders Keepers - You now own this tag

 Why did you scan a random nfc tag?
-I suppose I could lecture you on why that's a bad idea, but I'm not your mom. lol.
+I suppose I could lecture you on why that's a bad idea, but I'm not your mom..

 Anyhow, finders keepers - this tag is yours now.

 ![NFC tags on the printer](/prints.png)

-### Ideas for your new found tag
+### Ideas for your new tag, if you've never had one before...

 - Auto-connect to some wifi (because that password is just too hard to remember)
 - Share some media (you can link to a picture of a [cat](https://cdn2.thecatapi.com/images/vJB8rwfdX.jpg) )